 - Passport details page

 - Academic transcripts (translated into English)

 Please note all semester transcripts should be included from your current university studies.

 The deadlines for application are 30 June for Semester One (Sept-Jan) or Full Year (Sept-June) options.
 For those wishing to Study Abroad for Semester Two (Jan-June) only, the deadline is 15 November.

 If you require a Student visa, please note that the deadlines are 1 month earlier (30 May for Semester One/Full Year, 15 October for Semester Two).

 From 1 January 2021, EU, EEA and Swiss students may be subject to new immigration or visa requirements.
 Please read our Study Abroad Visas section for guidance.

 Module and course choices

 As a Study Abroad student, you can choose modules depending on your previous studies and your level of English.
 Please note that you can take up to 60 credits/30 ECTS (three modules) if you are staying for one semester, and all of the listed modules are subject to availability.

 Our EU Study Abroad programme is available for six of our seven schools.
-The following subject areas are located within the individual schools.
+You can view the modules available on our Module Directory.